-sudo touch /tmp/.proc\mgr\pause sudo systemctl stop pacemaker
+sudo touch /tmp/.proc\mgr\pause sudo systemctl stop pacemaker sudo rm /tmp/.proc mgr pause

 - 9. Enter the password for the em7admin user when prompted - 10.
 Reboot the primary Database Server in the HA cluster:

 - After the primary Database Server in the HA cluster has rebooted, either go to the console of the primary Database Server in the HA cluster or use SSH to access the primary Database Server in the HA cluster. - 12.
 Execute the following command on the primary Database Server in the HA cluster: